thedirtyd/yet-another-media-player/README.md

 ![Yet Another Media Player screenshot](assets/screenshot1.png)

-*Example: Multiple media players, custom chip names, action buttons, and artwork background.*
+*Example with multiple media players and custom actions

 ---

 ## Basic Usage

-Add the card to your Lovelace dashboard using YAML (recommended for custom chip/entity names):
+Add the card to your Lovelace dashboard using YAML (for custom chip/entity names) or the UI (for default entity names):

 ```yaml
 type: custom:yet-another-media-player